 Once you have a clear idea of what you want, contact a reputable virtual assistant company to begin the process.
 Here’s what the onboarding process usually involves:

-- Decide on the kind of VA needed.
-You’ll need to decide if you want a part-time or full-time VA.
-You also need to decide if your needs are best met by a generalist or a specialist.
+- Decide on the Kind of VA Needed.
+Afterward, you’ll need to decide if you want a part-time or full-time VA.
+You'll also need to decide if your needs are best met by a generalist or a specialist.
 The VA company can also make recommendations.

-- Interviews with prospective VA.
-The company will arrange for an online meeting.
+- Interviews with Prospective VA.
+Then, the VA company will arrange for an online meeting.
 This is an opportunity for you to get to know the prospective VA before making your final decision.

-A good VA company should continue to provide support throughout your engagement.
-They should also continue to train and upskill all of their assistants.
+A good VA company will continue to provide support throughout your engagement.
+They'll also continue to train and upskill all of their virtual assistants.

-If you want a virtual assistant to help take your business to the next level, make sure to sign on with the right company.
-Not only will the Virtual Hub match you with a highly skilled assistant, but they’ll also provide continuing support.
-With the help of your virtual assistant and their team leaders, you can let go of certain tasks and truly focus on growing your business.
+Here at The Virtual Hub, we pride ourselves on providing top-tier virtual assistants.
+We make sure that our pool of assistants is constantly vetted and trained.
+We'll not only match you with a highly skilled assistant, but we'll also provide continuing support.
+With the help of our virtual assistants and our team leaders, you can let go of certain tasks and truly focus on growing your business!